 Archaia

-Archaia, the Yale Program for the Study of Ancient and Premodern Cultures and Societies (https://archaia.yale.edu), is a collaborative forum that brings together one of the largest groups of scholars in the world working on early civilizations.
+Archaia, the Yale Program for the Study of Global Antiquity (https://archaia.yale.edu), brings together faculty and students who have an interest in antiquity and the premodern in a collaborative interdisciplinary forum.
 Scholars in the humanities and social sciences join with those working in Yale Divinity School, the collections, and the university libraries.
 The initiative encourages traditional modes of work and traditional fields of scholarship but seeks to build a new inter- and multidisciplinary framework that redefines old boundaries.
 This collaboration brings together in sustained dialogue literary scholars and archaeologists, art historians and cuneiformists, legal historians and anthropologists, papyrologists and numismatists.
 Via description, analysis, and comparison, the Archaia collaboration allows for broader exposure to new ideas and methods that will stimulate new research agendas across disciplines encompassing the whole of the premodern world.
 Students are exposed early in their careers to a wider intellectual world and learn to understand in new ways the value of antiquity—from the Mediterranean to Japan—and its rich cultural heritage for our own world.
-Students can receive training and certification through Archaia (https://archaia.yale.edu/training), adding to the relevance and breadth of their existing degree programs.
+Students can receive training and certification through Archaia (https://archaia.yale.edu/certification), adding to the relevance and breadth of their existing degree programs.
 In addition, Archaia offers international study tours and summer funding for students.